huddletech/HTFramework/README.markdown

 ----

 * simple to extend and customise
-* independent of any persistence technique (CoreData, SQLPersistentObjects, UserDefaults, etc.)
+* independent of any data persistence technique
 * no private framework calls
 * iPad support
-* match the look and feel of iPhone OS and Apple's own apps
+* match the look and feel of iPhone OS and Apple's own apps by default
+* follow Apple Human Interface Guidelines
+* support MVC (Model View Controller) design
+* convention over configuration

 How to Use
 ----------

 0. Copy the src folder into your project.
 0. `#import "HTFramework.h"`

+Look in Catalog/Classes/Examples to see how each screen is built.